vinicunca/akar/docs/content/docs/2.pohon/2.components/error.md

 ## Usage

-The Error component renders a `<main>` element that works together with the [Header](/docs/components/header) component to create a full-height layout that extends to the viewport's available height.
+The Error component works together with the [Header](/docs/pohon/components/header) component to create a full-height layout that extends to the viewport's available height.

 ::tip{to="/docs/getting-started/theme/css-variables#header"}
-The Error component uses the `--ui-header-height` CSS variable to position itself correctly below the [Header](/docs/components/header).
+The Error component uses the `--pohon-header-height` CSS variable to position itself correctly below the [Header](/docs/pohon/components/header).
+Make sure to set this variable according to your header's height.
 ::

 ### Error